benjaminfurman/benjaminfurman.github.io/_pages/other.md

 The most recent version available from my [GitHub repo](https://github.com/benjaminfurman/McMaster_Thesis_Template).

 An occasionally updated version is available in the [Overleaf templates gallery](https://www.overleaf.com/latex/templates/mcmaster-thesis-example/bjccppctqwgt#.V_wpQNxD9E4).

+## Shiny Assignments

+For a course I TAed, I used R Shiny apps and Amazon web service to provide online assignments to students as a fillable form.
+[Here are notes](/_pages/shiny_assignments.html) explaining how I did it.